Connect via USB

 iOS

-First, please make sure that the latest or earlier version of iTunes is installed on your PC, and you can see your phone in iTunes after connecting it to PC via USB (check here if you can’t see it).
+First, make sure you have installed the latest or earlier version of iTunes on your computer.
+After connecting your phone to the computer via USB:

-If the USB does not work properly, please make sure that the Apple Mobile Device Service service is enabled.
+If USB connection fails, ensure the Apple Mobile Device Service service is enabled.

 If it still doesn’t work and there is no local network, you can turn on the hotspot on your phone, connect your PC to the phone’s hotspot, and then connect via Wi-Fi.